Pygmy Seahorse Facts and Images

 In 2019, colleagues and I named this new species of pygmy seahorse from Japan.
 Read more about it HERE

 Finally, I described the latest new pygmy seahorse species in 2020!
 The Sodwana Pygmy Seahorse (Hippocampus nalu)

 • How do pygmy seahorses differ from the larger seahorses?

-Pygmy seahorses are morphologically distinct from all other seahorses.
+Pygmy seahorses are morphologically distinct from all other seahorses, which are adaptations for their extremely small size.
 In addition to their extremely small size, they have a single gill opening on the back of the head (all other seahorses have a pair of gill openings either side of the head) and the young are brooded within the male’s trunk rather than a pouch on the tail.

 • Where do pygmy seahorses live?

 Pygmy seahorses live in different habitats from their larger cousins.
 Larger seahorses are rarely found on tropical corals reefs, particularly current prone walls.
 Pygmy seahorses have evolved several adaptations to fill this niche perfectly.
 Pygmy seahorses have amazing camouflage to match their immediate surroundings.

 Three species of pygmy seahorse have evolved a special association with sessile coral reef invertebrates.
 Two, Bargibant’s and Denise’s pygmy seahorses, are only found living on gorgonian corals (also known as seafans).
 Bargibant’s lives only on one genus of gorgonian coral, Muricella spp, whilst Denise’s pygmy seahorse is known from at least ten genera of gorgonians.
 The third species, the Walea pygmy seahorse, is found living in association with soft corals.